 § The Credit is available to a broader range of taxpayers, including many with higher incomes and those who owe no tax.
 You may even receive a credit if you don't have a tax liability!

-§ Course materials are added to the list of qualifying expenses (SAVE YOUR RECEIPTS)
+§ Course materials may be added to the list of qualifying expenses (SAVE YOUR RECEIPTS)

-o The Hope Credit (Replaced by American Opportunity Credit)
+o The Hope Credit (Expired in 2008 - Replaced by American Opportunity Credit)

 · Tax-free withdrawals from state-sponsored and private tuition savings plans